-If there is spark it doesn’t completely rule out a spark problem but in most cases, there will be another issue.
+If there is a spark, it doesn’t completely rule out a spark problem, but in most cases, there will be another issue.

-If there is no spark each component will need to be tested to see which part is causing the no spark issue.
+If there is no spark, each component will need to be tested to see which part is causing the issue.

 Older cars and trucks are much simpler to troubleshoot with a coil, distributor, rotor, possibly points, spark plug wires, and ignition hot wire, the main components to test.

-New cars and trucks have different system to manage parts with coil packs, spark plug wires, fuses, cam sensor, crankshaft sensor the first things to look at.
+New cars and trucks have different systems to manage parts with coil packs, spark plug wires, fuses, cam sensors, and crankshaft sensors the first things to look at.

 Of course, every manufacturer is different and may have designed things differently.